Cloud-Foundations/website/index.md

 While not designed together the cloudfoundations tools form an ecosystem of four(4) subclusters:
-Identity and access management, Image creation and Distribution, Machine Domination, and Virtual Machine Management.
+Identity and Access Management, Image creation and Distribution, Machine Domination, and Virtual Machine Management.

 Their dependency relastionships can be visualized here: